HenryAllen04/Scheduler-Assistant-Open-Source/README.md

 - WhatsApp: +44 07484718110

 ### Current State
-- Refer to 'Releases tag to view current state of repo'
+- Refer to 'Releases' tag to view current state of repo
 - Open-Source

 ### Stack